Best blenders to buy now, tested and reviewed

 Wattage: 2000W

+Batch cooks will love this model, as the generous 2-litre capacity jug gives you the space to blend family-size recipes without fear of overspill.
 Turn the dial for increased power, 0-10, or use special ‘ice’, ‘juice’ or ‘pulse' buttons that vary the strength and frequency of blending bursts.
 Even at full capacity, the noise level on this model was good.

-Although this choice features a Tritan BPA-free plastic jug, it’s of such good quality we’d expect it to withstand heavy use.
+Although this choice features a Tritan BPA-free plastic jug, it’s of such good quality I'd expect it to withstand heavy use.
 Unusually, it’s also square, which means you don’t have to twist it on or off – simply place it on the motorised base.
 However, one small gripe was that the lid had to be positioned in a certain way, with parts aligning – a manoeuvre some round-jugged models don’t require.

-Once in place, though, we liked the added safety clips to hold the lid firmly and the suction feet did a great job of keeping this heavy blender steady.
+Once in place, though, I liked the added safety clips to hold the lid firmly and the suction feet did a great job of keeping this heavy blender steady.
 With further safety in mind, this blender has both overheat and overcurrent protection, and will pause if overloaded or the blade becomes blocked.

 Smeg BLC02 high-performance blender